Gilbertsb/alx-pre_course/README.md

-My first readme whic is updated seciond time
+My first read me which is updated seciond time